Medieval Studies, Minor

 An interdisciplinary course of study that covers the period from 476 to 1517.

-• Undergraduate Minor Students can craft a course of study that speaks to their individual interests, from Gothic architecture to Vikings to feudalism to Chaucer.
+- Undergraduate Minor Sstudents can craft a course of study that speaks to their individual interests, from Gothic architecture to Vikings to feudalism to Chaucer.
 By developing a deeper appreciation for the past, students better understand the foundations of our fast-paced, ever-changing world.
 They develop and sharpen critical thinking and writing skills.

-• Graduate Minor A student may pursue a graduate minor in medieval studies if he or she has been admitted in full standing to a master's, specialist, or doctoral degree program.
-For a young professional, the graduate minor in Medieval Studies would imply to prospective employers that he or she has received the interdisciplinary training distinctive to and expected of medieval scholars.
+- Graduate Minor Graduate students in full standing to a master's, specialist, or doctoral degree may pursue a graduate minor in medieval studies.
+The graduate minor would imply to prospective employers that he or she has received the interdisciplinary training distinctive to and expected of medieval scholars.

 On this Page…